Belated Notification Penalty: Reasonable excuse: Ignorance of the law

 Each case must be considered on its merits.
 If you consider that there is a complex area of VAT law at issue which the trader could not necessarily be expected to be fully conversant with, you should consider

 - mitigation of the penalty, see VCP10445, or

 - in exceptional cases withdrawal of the penalty on the grounds of reasonable excuse.

 If you consider that the trader’s belated notification error amounts to ignorance of basic VAT law you should maintain the penalty.

-If you are in doubt as to whether to allow mitigation or reasonable excuse on the basis of ignorance of VAT law contact the Central Policy Tax Administration Advice (TAA) team for advice.
+If you are in doubt as to whether to allow mitigation or reasonable excuse on the basis of ignorance of VAT law contact Tax Administration, Litigation and Advice (TALA), see VCP10140, for advice.